A leading advocate for social mobility and regional enterprise, championing positive change across the North of England and beyond.

 ABOUT ALISON

-Alison Dunn is a values-led leader driven by a deep commitment to fairness, integrity, and inclusion.
-Guided by a belief that social justice starts with how we lead, Alison works to create environments where people and communities can thrive.
+Alison Dunn is a values‑led leader driven by a deep commitment to fairness, integrity, and inclusion.
+Guided by the belief that social justice starts with how we lead, she works to create environments where people and communities can thrive.

-Authentic, compassionate, and forward-thinking, Alison Dunn continues to demonstrate that meaningful leadership isn’t about authority, it’s about values, courage, compassion and the collective power of people working for change.
+Recognised regionally and nationally for her leadership, Alison continues to demonstrate that meaningful change is driven not by authority, but by values, courage, and the collective power of people working together.

 “Alison Dunn is a passionate social justice advocate who has led Citizens Advice Gateshead to transform the lives of thousands in the North East.
 Her leadership has resulted in financial gains and significant growth in both staff and services, all while championing cross-sector collaboration to address poverty and inequality.
 Alison’s a thought leader and a strong voice for people; she’s actively involved in empowering communities and advocating for the views of disadvantaged people within the region.”